astorDev/confi/providers/dotnet/background/article-101/index.md

 ## Create a Bridge Between DI-Container and Configuration

 First thing first, let's create our project.
-We'll use `web` template to have all the required dependencies, like `Microsoft.Extensions.Configuration` in place by default:
+We'll use the `web` template to have all the required dependencies, like `Microsoft.Extensions.Configuration` in place by default:

 ```sh
 dotnet new web
 ```

-Now, let's move to the most important thing in this article?
-How do we connect data from objects inside a dependency injection container to the configuration system that does not have an access to it.
-The answer is by using the good-old **Singleton**.
+Now, let's move to the most important question of this article: How do we connect data from objects inside a dependency injection container to the configuration system that does not have access to it?
+The answer is using the good old Singleton.

-Since we can only have one singleton in an application we can use the singleton as a data-container to share the data between DI-system and the rest of the app.
-Here's how we can implement it on the very basic level:
+Since we can only have one singleton in an application we can use the singleton as a data container to share the data between the DI-system and the rest of the app.
+Here's how we can implement it on a very basic level:

 ```csharp
 public class ConfigurationStore